 Siena was originally divided into areas, called "Terzi" that means Thirds; the first one, called "Terzo di Città" was the earliest inhabited area of the city.

 TERZO DI CITTA'

 In the "Terzo di Città", there still is Piazza Postierla, which features the smallest window in the world, situated on the building on the right of the square.
 Via di Castelvecchio used to host, on the highest hilltop of the area, and the Castelsenio, refuge of Remus according to legend, and the Cappella delle Ceneri di Sant'Ansano, where the city 's first martyr is said to have been jailed.
 In Via di Stalloreggi, there is the Madona of the Crow, built where according to legend, a crow fell in 1348, spreading the plague through the city.
-The "Terzo di Città" also has the Duomo, an imposing cathedral of black and white marble, and the museum of Santa Maria della Scala, set in the structure of one of Europe's first hospitals, as well as the Center for Contemporary Arts, Palazzo delle Papesse.
+The "Terzo di Città" also has the Duomo, an imposing cathedral of black and white marble, and the museum of Santa Maria della Scala, set in the structure of one of Europe's first hospitals, as well as Palazzo delle Papesse, which has held a famous Center for Contemporary Arts for several years, now closed.